New members are prepared for battle on House Oversight Committee

 The freshman firebrands will be pitted against the most effective and loyal defenders of the president.

-Rep. Jim Jordan, R-Ohio, is the top Republican of the committee, even though he was not next in line for that position.
-Jordan, who is controversial within his own conference because of his hardline tactics and views, lost out to be ranking member of the Judiciary Committee.
+Rep. Jim Jordan, R-Ohio, is the top Republican of the committee.
+He is controversial within his own conference because of his hardline tactics and views and lost out to be ranking member of the Judiciary Committee.

 After that, GOP Leader Kevin McCarthy of California saw Jordan as the perfect foil for Democrats and convinced Republicans to allow him to take the Oversight helm for the minority, according to a person familiar with McCarthy's thinking.